eslint/eslint/docs/user-guide/configuring.md

 ```

 Setting parser options helps ESLint determine what is a parsing error.
 All language options are `false` by default.

+### Deprecated

+* `ecmaFeatures.experimentalObjectRestSpread` - enable support for the experimental [object rest/spread properties](https://github.com/tc39/proposal-object-rest-spread).
+This syntax has been supported in `ecmaVersion: 2018`.
+This option will be removed in ESLint 5.0.0.

 ## Specifying Parser